 I offer bespoke book design from my home studio.
-I can provide either a laser print or a high quality PDF of the proposed book design, incorporating artwork as needed.
+I create a high quality PDF of the proposed book layout.
+This features text setting & display treatment.
+I’ll incorporate the art you choose.
 Upon design approval, I meticulously prepare a detailed Adobe InDesign template from which I can compose your manuscript.
 I layout images and captions for photo inserts.
 My abilities transfer to book covers.
+I’ll provide the files needed for production.

 Since late 2000 I have taken on assignments to design book interiors for